KQM-git/TCL/evidence/characters/hydro/xingqiu.md

 Verified.
 Also, a similar instance occurs when using Streaming Essential Oil \(25% Hydro DMG% increase potion\), so we know it's not limited to just Barbara.

-## Xingqiu E dash cancel animation
+## Xingqiu E Dash Cancel Animation

 By: Charliex3000\#9403
 Added 03/18/2021

 **Finding:**

-XQ E can be cancelled early by dashing.
+XQ E dash cancel is faster than ult cancelling.

 **Evidence:**